 National Margarita Day is February 22.
-While I think just about any day is a good day to celebrate this holiday (Who doesn’t love margaritas??), I’m glad it has it’s own special day.
-Here’s a list of where to celebrate NMD in Atlanta.
+While just about any day is a good day to celebrate this holiday (Who doesn’t love margaritas??), I’m glad it has it’s own special day.
+Here’s the definitive list of where to celebrate NMD in Atlanta.

 Agave – like your margaritas with a kick?
 Get a jalapeno margarita from Agave.
+I love spicy margaritas and this is one of the best margaritas in Atlanta I promise.
 It’s so pretty at Agave, you may just want to stay longer than for your margarita.
 I’d get the signature fried lobster tail and the spicy shrimp.

 Basil’s – Go for the tasty jalapeno margarita, but stay for the hummus, flatbreads and lamb.
 Basil’s has been a long time favorite in Buckhead.
 Tip: They’ve got lots of tasty tapas that are very reasonably priced.

 Superica / El Felix – If you’ve been to Superica, then you’ve been to the El Felix and vice versa.
 The OTP spots are in Alpharetta and Marietta and the ITP spots are in Buckhead and at Krog Street Market.
 Both have festive decor and make great Tex/Mex.
-Get the blood orange margarita.
+Get the blood orange margarita, at any of these Atlanta neighborhood spots and you’ll find it hard not to have a second one – this blood orange margarita is the best in Atlanta.

 Red Pepper Taqueria – They offer lots of organic ingredients in their food and unique combinations.
 Think shrimp and kale tacos.
 Their margaritas, served in large mason like jars, are sure to get you in the celebration mode.

 Tacos and Tequilas – Tacos and Tequilas strikes a perfect mix of laid back, yet a fun atmosphere that makes you want to linger and slowly sip on your margarita.
 The way to go here is the Jalapeno Margarita.
+Are you seeing a trend for the best margaritas in Atlanta?
 It pairs perfectly with their steak dishes.
+But seriously, they make a mean margarita even if you don’t like spicy.
+You really can’t go wrong with any of the margarita choices here.

 Taqueria Del Sol – Don’t be put off by the long lines on weekends.
 They move fast.
 Order a house margarita while you wait.
+The margaritas at this Atlanta spot are small, but they do pack a punch, so watch out!
 You can’t go wrong with the shrimp and corn chowder and any of the delicious tacos.

 Teela Taqueria – Sandy Springs gem is Teela Taqueria, tucked away in the City Walk shopping center.
 Grab your friends and order a pitcher of the Texas Margaritas.